KotlinIsland/intellibot/README.md

 * Autocompletion
   * keyword autocompletion support input prefixed with library and resource name
-  * insert 4 spaces after keyword
+  * insert 4 spaces after keyword if it accept argument
   * if type 2 spaces, expand to 4 spaces according to surrounding space count

 * resolve exception: